 If your class is anything like mine you know that kids come in at all ability levels with gaps in a hundred different places within math domains.
 You might have a kid rocking the number and operations domain but working below grade level in algebraic thinking sitting right next to a kid who is working above grade level everywhere except geometry.
 That’s why flexibility is so important when we’re creating small math groups.
-In this post, we'll go over simplifying how you plan small group math and differentiation by using the phases of math mastery.

 First and second grade math is broken into four big domains.
 If you’re not familiar with them here’s a quick rundown of the skills generally included in each grade.